DEVA NEWS

 Referee: D.Jones.

-Kurt Willoughby and Charlie Caton with the goals as Chester come away from Alfreton with a point.
+Kurt Willoughby and Charlie Caton were both on target as Chester came away from Alfreton with a point and a sixth success draw with their opponents at the Impact Arena.

 Picture © Rick Matthews